 Parents are probably supposed to say that they don’t have a favourite kid, and Patrick undoubtedly loved them all, but we are under no such obligation!
 Debate has raged for over a century now: who was the best Brontë?
 Let’s take a look at the contenders…

 Emily gets pretty much all of the love nowadays.
 She only wrote one novel – Wuthering Heights – which I once described as a bad-boy’s decade-long over getting friendzoned.
 It’s a pretty spooky read, full of hauntings and moors and incestuous marriages and stuff.
 I suppose it’s also a pretty good “eternal love” story, if you’re into that kind of thing.
-Critics have been analysing Wuthering Heights for decades (I gave it a shot, too), and I’d bet they’re not even halfway done – there’s enough layers of metaphor to keep them at it for a while yet.
+Critics have been analysing Wuthering Heights for decades, and I’d bet they’re not even halfway done – there’s enough layers of metaphor to keep them at it for a while yet.
 It’s definitely the most iconic Brontë novel (but could we really say that it’s the “best”? hmmm…)

 As for the woman herself, Emily was a bit of a character.
 She had a bit of trouble holding down a job – mostly because all of the jobs for unmarried women her age at the time involved looking after kids, and she didn’t like that.
 In fact, she once told the pupils at the school where she taught that she preferred the school dog over all of them (same, girl, same).
 That teaching gig was the only one she ever had.
 She shrugged off the pressure to become a governess like her sisters, and focused intensely on her writing.
 She was the determined, hard-working, creative, childless-by-choice one.
-The media would probably call her a “nasty woman” if she were around today.
+The media would probably call her a “nasty woman” if she were around today, but in reality, she was just cripplingly shy.

 Anyway, Charlotte was the pretty, popular one.
 Case in point: she received a pretty steady stream of marriage proposals throughout her life.
 One bloke, Reverend Henry Nussey, wrote her a letter asking for her hand – she turned him down because she just wasn’t that into him, and she thought (probably rightly) that being married to a clergyman would be boring as fuck.
 Another reverend – David Pryce – met her once (once!) at a tea party before he popped the question.
 She turned him down as well, figuring (once again, probably rightly) that he was bonkers.
 She did finally marry a curate (Arthur Bell Nicholls) – but even he had to propose twice before she finally conceded.
 No man was gonna hold Charlotte down!

 When you start Googling people’s opinions on who was the best Brontë, you’re going to come across a squillion articles talking up Anne – the “forgotten” Brontë sister.
-People seem to really sympathise with poor little Anne, younger sister to two of the greatest female writers of all time.
+People seem to really sympathise with poor little Anne, younger sister to two of the most beloved women writers in English literature.
 They do have a point: Emily and Charlotte would have been tough acts to follow.

 Still, I’m not sure Anne is as “forgotten” as everyone says.
 Her book The Tenant of Wildfell Hall is certainly having a resurgence at the moment.
 It’s the story of a woman living in (you guessed it) Wildfell Hall; she really wants some alone-time, but drunk fuckboys keep coming at her from all directions.
 Anne basically used this book to sub-tweet all of her siblings.
 She sent up Charlotte and Emily, who wrote angry hard-drinking men as irresistibly attractive love interests, and her brother Branwell, who was himself an angry hard-drinking man in life.
 All of her writing had pretty strong moral messages, and her female characters were Strong Independent WomenTM, which was pretty controversial for the time.